Omophron brettinghamae

 Omophron brettinghamae is a species of ground beetle in the family Carabidae.
-It is distributed in Bangladesh and Vietnam.
+It is distributed in Bangladesh, Vietnam, Nepal and Myanmar.

 It has a length of 3.5 to 4 mm and a width of 2.4 to 2.6 mm.
 Its colouring is a shiny, very dark metallic green with testaceous (dull red-brick) labrum, palpi, antennae, side margins of prothorax and elytra, apex of venter, and legs.